-Finally, Project Element H.4 uses data collected from Project Elements H.1 and H.2 to develop a rainbow trout recruitment and outmigration model that predicts the response of rainbow trout to alternative flows and physical conditions in the CRe.
+Finally, Project Element H.4 uses data collected from Project Elements H.1 and H.2 (and any integrated effort in later years of the TWP) to develop a rainbow trout recruitment and outmigration model that predicts the response of rainbow trout to alternative flows and physical conditions in the CRe.
 This outmigration model can be used to evaluate the ability of alternative monitoring designs to detect rainbow trout responses to LTEMP flow alternatives.
 Secondly, it provides an alternative method for forecasting high recruitment years to better inform managers in the TMF planning stages.
-Additional work proposed in H.4 will focus on brown trout population modeling, estimating the efficacy of the National Park Service (NPS) brown trout incentivized harvest program, and understanding the population dynamics of rainbow trout in Lees Ferry.
+Additional work proposed in H.4 will focus on brown trout population modeling, estimating the efficacy of the NPS brown trout incentivized harvest program, and understanding the population dynamics of rainbow trout in Lees Ferry.
 Collectively, these four project elements aim to resolve critical uncertainties about the response of rainbow trout and brown trout to experimental flows proposed in the LTEMP that are now the basis for its associated ROD (U.S. Department of Interior, 2016b).